omerXfaruq/raytracingthenextweek/README.md

 ## Speedup

-Using a CPU that support 8 HW threads we get linear speedup using 1-8 threads for raytracing - this is great!
-16 threads and more do not achieve any more speedup as expected.
+Using a CPU that supports 8 HW threads we get linear speedup using 2-8 threads for raytracing - this is great!

 ![](perf.png)